 The conflict between investors, who own $2.2 trillion of debt sold by the 15 banks, and Moody’s shows that money managers have limited confidence in the ability of rating firms to determine whether companies or governments are creditworthy.
 For the third time in less than a year, the conclusions of credit- rating companies are being rejected by the people with the most at stake: investors in the $43 trillion global fixed-income market.

-Moody’s, which helped start the business of ranking companies by their ability to repay debt in 1909, at this point has little credibility after lowering ratings on the 15 banks from Goldman Sachs Group Inc. (GS) to UBS AG (UBSN), the market measures show.
+Moody’s, which helped start the business of ranking companies by their ability to repay debt in 1909, at this point has little credibility after lowering ratings on the 15 banks from Goldman Sachs Group Inc. (GS:US) to UBS AG (UBSN), the market measures show.
 After New York-based Moody’s said the banks had become riskier borrowers, their bonds rallied and the cost to insure their debt against non-payment diminished.

 While the banks subjected to Moody’s examination have boosted their capital by $591 billion since the global financial crisis ignited by the failure of Lehman Brothers Holdings Inc., Moody’s has lowered their credit grades an average four levels.
 To investors, they have become more creditworthy, as yields on their bonds fell to an average 4.09 percent from 8.46 percent in October 2008 and prices of credit-default swaps dropped 5 percent, according to data compiled by Bloomberg.